Belt and Road Initiative: 21st Century Maritime Silk Road

 There are also extensive intra-European infrastructure projects to adapt trade flows to current needs.
 Concrete projects (as well as their financing), which are to ensure the connection of the Mediterranean ports with the European hinterland, are decided among others at the annual China-Central-East-Europe summit, which was launched in 2012.
 This applies, for example, to the expansion of the Belgrade-Budapest railway line, the construction of the high-speed train between Milan, Venice and Trieste and connections on the Adriatic-Baltic and Adriatic-North Sea axis.
 Poland, the Baltic States, Northern Europe and Central Europe are also connected to the maritime Silk Road through many links and are thus logistically networked via the Adriatic ports and Piraeus to East Africa, India and China.
-Overall, the ship connections for container transports between Asia and Europe will be reorganized.
+Overall the pan is that the ship connections for container transport between Asia and Europe will be reorganized.
 In contrast to the longer East Asia traffic via northwest Europe, the south-facing sea route through the Suez Canal towards the Trieste bridgehead shortens the transport of goods by at least four days.

 According to a study by the University of Antwerp, the maritime route via Trieste dramatically reduces transport costs.
 The example of Munich shows that the transport there from Shanghai via Trieste takes 33 days, while the northern route takes 43 days.
 From Hong Kong, the southern route reduces transport to Munich from 37 to 28 days.
-The shorter transport means, on the one hand, better use of the liner ships for the shipping companies and, on the other hand, considerable ecological advantages, also with regard to the lower CO2 emissions, because shipping is a heavy burden on the climate.
+The shorter route leads to better use of the ships and lower CO2 emissions.
 Therefore, in the Mediterranean area, where the economic zone of the Liverpool–Milan Axis meets functioning railroad connections and deep-water ports, there are significant growth zones.
-Henning Vöpel, Director of the Hamburg World Economic Institute, recognizes that the North Range (i.e. transport via the North Sea ports to Europe) is not necessarily the one that will remain dominant in the medium term.
+Henning Vöpel, Director of the Hamburg World Economic Institute, says that the North Range (i.e. transport via the North Sea ports to Europe) will not necessarily remain dominant in the medium term.